loschsoftware/dc/docs/Contributing/CodeStyle.md

 # Dassie Compiler Contribution Guidelines – Code Style

+Follow these code style guidelines whenever editing C# code of the compiler.
+Compliance with these guidelines is required for pull requests to be merged.

 ## Naming conventions
 - Use ``_camelCase`` prefixed with an underscore for private fields.
 - Use ``camelCase`` for method parameters and local variables.